Welcome from the Head

 I hope to make all Reptonians realise that their motivation is every bit as important as their ability, so that after five years here, Reptonians will say, along with Thoreau, that 'not failure, but low aim is crime.'
 Finally, I hope to make your sons and daughters dream the dreams that will shape their lives as adults.

-Please do arrange an appointment to meet me and discuss your son or daughter personally.
-We would all be delighted to see you here and offer you a very warm welcome.
+Please do arrange an appointment to come and visit us here at Repton.
+We would all be delighted to see you and offer you a very warm welcome.